piermafrost/GEOCLIM5_sulf/README.md

 model parameters calibrated for those forcings.

-The "new" configuration files can still be modified after invoking that command, for instance, to run the model in a paleo configuration using the same GCM and parameterization as a pre-defined one.
+The "new" configuration files can still be modified after invoking that command, for instance, to run the model in a paleo configuration using the same GCM and parameterization as a predefined one.

 Because this script updates the source code, it should be invoked before compilation.
-Furthermore, as it performs the pre-complitation, it is not needed to use the command `build_GEOCLIM` to compile the code, the Makefile (in source/) is enough. `build_GEOCLIM` can still be used, but the user will have to re-specified the model resolution and set of components.
+Furthermore, as it performs the pre-compilation, it is not needed to use the command `build_GEOCLIM` to compile the code, the Makefile (in source/) is enough. `build_GEOCLIM` can still be used, but the user will have to re-specified the model resolution and set of components.